Community Engagement to explore Surrogate Decision-Making for HIV+ African Americans: a pilot study

 Abstract

-Background: Patient-centered communication and trusting relationships are central to effective clinical management for people living with the chronic illness of human immunodeficiency virus (HIV).
-Advance Care Planning (ACP) is a recognized strategy to improve health outcomes for individuals with serious illnesses.
-Despite its importance, African Americans living with HIV (AAHIV) often experience barriers to ACP, including historical mistrust in the healthcare system and low health literacy.
-This pilot study aimed to assess the feasibility and acceptability of discussing surrogate decision-making and ACP within one urban syndemic setting through a community-engaged research approach.
+Background: Patient-centered communication and trusting relationships are central to effective clinical management for anyone living with chronic illness.
+For those able to access and continue effective medications, aging with the human immunodeficiency virus (HIV) is now like aging with any chronic illness.
+Advance Care Planning (ACP) has been a recognized strategy to improve health outcomes for individuals with serious illnesses.
+Despite its importance, African Americans living with HIV (AAHIV) often experience barriers to ACP, including having lived in a syndemic environment where low health literacy and historical mistrust of the healthcare system are inherent.
+Our clinically translational pilot study aimed to evaluate the feasibility and acceptability of discussing surrogate decision-making and ACP within an urban syndemic using a community-engaged research approach to improve individual outcomes.

-Methods: The DECIDE study was a one-year translational research pilot, aimed to assess an academic- community research team in one eastern urban setting.
-We used mixed methods with a Community Engagement in Research (CEnR) approach to realize community input.
+Methods: This was a one-year translational research pilot, to tryout a newfound academic-community research team formed during COVID-19 in one eastern urban setting.
+We used Community Engagement in Research (CEnR) and mixed methods to evaluate the impact of community input on Focus Group activities.
 Participants were recruited through local HIV/AIDS service organizations.
-A 19-item survey assessed ACP awareness and behaviors (n=75) and focus group members (n=31) explored attitudes toward surrogate decision-making using a CAP-generated scenario.
+A 19-item survey assessed ACP awareness and behaviors (n=75) and focus group discussion (n=34) explored barriers and facilitators of surrogate decision-making prompted by a community-generated scenario.
 Data analysis included descriptive statistics for the survey and thematic analysis for focus group discussions.

-Results: Survey results indicated that after the COVID pandemic, 45% of participants had never heard of ACP, 37% had created an ACP document, and 73% had discussed their treatment preferences.
+Results: DECIDE survey results indicated that after the COVID pandemic, 45% of participants had never heard of ACP, and, of those with prior knowledge, 73% had discussed their treatment preferences, only 37% had created an ACP document.
 Approximately 49% of participants had named a health proxy, although only 45% of those individuals had discussed their values with the proxy.
-A community-constructed scenario led to rapid assembly and valuable discourse among focus group members.
-Focus group findings revealed a strong desire for more opportunities to rehearse ACP conversations and a significant mistrust of healthcare systems.
-Participants expressed the need for continued, community- based educational efforts to address these issues.
+Use of a community-constructed scenario led to rapid assembly and valuable discourse among focus group participants despite the discussion being about dying.
+Focus group findings revealed a strong desire for more opportunities to rehearse ACP conversations and a persisting mistrust of healthcare systems.
+Participants expressed the need for continued, community-based educational efforts to address these issues.

-Conclusion: The DECIDE pilot demonstrates that community engagement is feasible, acceptable and an effective method to promote ACP and surrogate decision-making among African Americans living with HIV in a syndemic setting.
-Future research should address systemic barriers, trust-building, and the integration of sustainable educational activities for improving community health practices.
+Conclusion: The DECIDE translational pilot endorses the literature that community engagement is feasible, acceptable and effective in syndemic settings.
+Use of a community-generated scenario rapidly engaged participants in meaningful talk about surrogate decision-making among African Americans living with HIV.
+CEnR accelerated data collection about a potentially avoided topic for participants living in syndemic settings.
+Future research should address systemic barriers, trust-building, and community engagement in sustainable educational activities for improving community health practices.

 Article Details